sdras/project-explorer/README.md

 `READMEexample`: `This is an example of how a note is made!
 You can write the pathname of any file and the note will appear ☺️.
 You can delete this now.`
 ```

+## Github link

+You can point the github logo link to your own repo by updating the `github` string in `base-directory-tree/src/store`.

+(Basically all the state you need is probably in the Vuex store. 😉)

-Thanks for using this project!
+🥂 Thanks for using this project!
 I hope it's helpful.
 If you see ways to improve it, PRs are welcome.

 Twitter: [sarah_edo](https://twitter.com/sarah_edo)